-We expect that with these more-advanced machines, we can strengthen our production capacity and efficiency, and we can also rearrange our production workers to other tasks or functions which require more labour to handle.
-Our staff have the sufficient experience and expertise to operate the more advanced new machines, further, we will also provide training courses from time to time for our production workers to explain the functions of and how to use the new machines safely and effectively.
-These training courses include seminars and courses organised by external parties, such as the manufacturers or suppliers of the machines that we plan to purchase to ensure our production workers are capable in operating the new machines that are more advanced.
-Such new machines are not acquired for any specific projects in the pipeline.
-Based on the above, we intend to utilise approximately HK\$[REDACTED], representing approximately [REDACTED] of the [REDACTED] from the [REDACTED], to purchase the new machines for the year ending 31 March 2019.
+We expect that with these more-advanced machines, we can strengthen our production capacity and efficiency, and we can also rearrange our workers to other tasks or functions which require more labour to handle.
+Based on the above, we intend to utilise approximately HK\$[REDACTED], representing approximately [REDACTED]% of the new [REDACTED] from the [REDACTED], to purchase the following machines for the year ending 31 March 2019.